almontez/Gazelle-iOS-TravelApp/README.md

 * Users can view a map
 * Users can search the map based on zip code or other geolocation data
 * Users can add points of interest from the map to their itinerary
-* Users can navigate to website from Itinerary Event Details and Explore Location Details
+* Users can navigate to a location's website from Itinerary Event Details and Explore Location Details
 * Users can be redirected to Apple Maps from Itinerary Event Details and Explore Location Details

 ### 2. Screen Archetypes